yxchiwork/pi-lcd/README.md

 - LCD display module with reading data using adafruit-circuitpython-dht package.
 - Linux service file to run the LCD module at Pi boot.
 - Sending data to InfluxDB Cloud instance.
+- Crontab jobs to stop the LCD display at night, then re-enable it in the morning.

 # Ansible (still learning)
 - Currently I'm building an ansible playbook to deploy the code and enable services to Pis.